BC Interior Community Foundation

 Please note that grant amounts will not exceed one-third of your total project cost.

 Projects which already have additional partner funding or other funding streams are preferred, as this shows community engagement with the project.
-Please note the current budget for Community Project Grants allows for each grant to be allocated up to a maximum of $1500; some exceptions may be made depending on the available funds during a granting cycle – please call the office & speak with our Executive Director Rob Miller for more information (250.434.6995).
+Please note the current budget for Community Project Grants allows for each grant to be allocated up to a maximum of $1500; some exceptions may be made depending on the available funds during a granting cycle – please call the office & speak with our office for more information (250.434.6995).

 Our Funding Region